cambiotraining/unix-shell/materials/xx-environment.md

 ```

 ::: {.callout-tip}
-#### Custom scripts can be in any language
+#### Custom scripts can use different interpreters

-Remember the `#!` shebang we covered in the [shell scripts chapter](06-scripts.md)?
-This was used to specify which program should be used to execute the script.
+The `#!` shebang from the [shell scripts chapter](06-scripts.md) specifies which program should execute a script.
-We've used `#!/usr/bin/env bash` to use `bash` for our programs.
-However, this could be any other interpreter of your choice, for example:
+We used `#!/usr/bin/env bash` for the shell scripts in this chapter, but a shebang can specify another interpreter, such as:

-- `#!/usr/bin/env python3` → use Python to execute the script
+- `#!/usr/bin/env python3` uses Python to execute the script.
-- `#!/usr/bin/env Rscript` → use R to execute the script
+- `#!/usr/bin/env Rscript` uses R to execute the script.

-And so on...
-Any program you have to execute scripts can be included in your shebang!
+Any interpreter that can execute scripts can appear in a shebang.
 :::

 ## Aliases

-In the previous section we've seen how you can add custom scripts or programs to your `PATH`, so that they become available as regular programs.
-Another related concept is that of an `alias`, which you can think of as a shortcut to another command.
+Adding a directory to `PATH` makes its scripts available as regular commands.
+An **alias** provides another way to simplify commands by assigning a short name to a command and its options.

-For example, let's say that you often type the `ls` command with the following options:
+For example, you might often use these `ls` options:

-- `-l` to list in long format
+- `-l` lists files in long format.
-- `-h` to display file sizes in human-readable format
+- `-h` displays file sizes in a human-readable format.
-- `-S` to sort files by size
+- `-S` sorts files by size.
-- `--color=always` to always use colours in the output
+- `--color=always` always uses colours in the output.

-However, typing `ls -l -h -S --color=always` will quickly become tiresome.
+Typing `ls -l -h -S --color=always` each time is repetitive.
-Instead, we can create an alias to this command with a name of our choice.
-For example, let's call it `lss` (for "`ls` sorted by `s`ize"):
+Let's create an alias named `lss` (for "`ls` sorted by `s`ize) for this command:

 ```bash
 alias lss="ls -l -h -S --color=always"
 ```

-Now, we can type `lss` and get the desired outcome:
+You can now type `lss` to list the contents of `molecules` with these options:

 ```bash
 lss molecules